Lithuanian Wars of Independence: War against the Bermontians

 The Bermontians, named for their leader Pavel Bermondt-Avalov and formally known as the West Russian Volunteer Army, were a mixed German-Russian army.
 The army included Russian prisoners of war, released by the German Empire after promising to fight against the Bolsheviks in the Russian Civil War, and members of the Freikorps, stationed in Latvia and Lithuania after Germany lost the war.
 The official goal of this army was to fight Bolsheviks along with Aleksandr Kolchak's forces, but its actual agenda was the retention of German power in the territories they had taken during World War I.

-At first the Bermontians operated mostly in Latvia, but in June 1919, they crossed the Lithuanian–Latvian border and took the town of Kuršėnai.
-At that time the Lithuanians were engaged in battles with the Bolsheviks and could only issue diplomatic protests.
+At first Freikorps, which were later a part of the West Russian Volunteer Army, operated mostly in Latvia, but in July 1919, they crossed the Lithuanian–Latvian border and took the town of Kuršėnai.
+At that time, the Lithuanians were engaged in battles with the Bolsheviks and could only issue diplomatic protests.
 By October, the Bermontians had taken considerable territories in western Lithuania (Samogitia), including the cities of Šiauliai, Biržai, and Radviliškis.
 After they had annexed a town, the Bermontians enforced a rule that only the Russian language could be used to conduct administration.
 They became notorious for robbing and looting the local populace, who began organizing local partisan groups.

 During October 1919, Lithuanian forces attacked the Bermontians, achieving an important victory on November 21 and 22 near Radviliškis, a major railway center.
 The Lithuanians collected significant spoils of war there, including 30 airplanes and 10 cannons.
 Later clashes were stopped by the intervention of an Entente representative, the French General Henri Niessel, who oversaw the withdrawal of German troops.
 The Lithuanian military followed the retreating Bermontian soldiers to prevent them from further looting and to ensure their complete evacuation.
 By December 15, the Bermontians were completely removed from Lithuania.

 War against Poland

+Lithuanian and Polish forces had already clashed in spring 1919.